-At February 10, 2023, our worldwide antiviral patent portfolio included:
+At February 12, 2024, our worldwide antiviral patent portfolio included:

-- 28 patents or patent applications that we own or have in-licensed from academic institutions, related to antivirals, which represented a decrease[1] over the number of patents in our patent portfolio at the end of fiscal year 2021; - This includes 17 US and foreign exclusively and jointly owned patents and 11 US and foreign applications related to antivirals.
-Granted European patents are counted as one patent and have been validated throughout Europe; - Five jointly-owned US and foreign patents and seven jointly-owned US patent applications related to our agreement with UM regarding our proprietary Chemical Library; and - One US patent, one US patent application, one pending PCT application, and one European patent application exclusively owned by Chimerix directed to a morphic form of a compound from the Chemical Library.
+- 26 patents or patent applications that we own or have in-licensed from academic institutions, related to antivirals, which represented a decrease over the number of patents in our patent portfolio at the end of fiscal year 2022; - This includes 17 US and foreign exclusively and jointly owned patents and 9 US and foreign applications related to antivirals.
+Granted European patents are counted as one patent and have been validated throughout Europe; - Six jointly-owned US and foreign patents and seven jointly-owned US patent applications related to our agreement with UM regarding our proprietary Chemical Library; and - One US patent, two US patent applications, and one European patent application exclusively owned by Chimerix directed to a morphic form of a compound from the Chemical Library.